KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 ## Why?

-Atlassian's P2 plugin system was shipped in 2008.
-At the time, the dependency management system in P2 -- the Web Resource Manager, or WRM -- was a godsend for managing the growing complexity of the front-end resources.
+[Atlassian's P2 plugin system][atlassian-p2] was shipped in 2008.
+At the time, the dependency management system in P2 -- [the Web Resource Manager, or WRM][atlassian-wrm] -- was a godsend for managing the growing complexity of the front-end resources.
 It offered, amongst other things:

 * The ability to specify bundles of related resources, called a "web-resource".